 In fact, in the very vast majority of instances, negligence, not criminal intent, is the highest level of guilt most drivers exhibited in accidents causing the death of others.
 These factors, as well as many others surrounding the accident itself, including the actions of other drivers, pedestrians, or passengers, will all be essential in any criminal proceedings regarding a vehicular homicide case in Las Vegas, Nevada.
 For persons standing accused of this crime, a Las Vegas vehicular homicide lawyer can help.

-Possible Defenses to Vehicular Homicide
+Possible Defenses to Vehicular Manslaughter in Nevada

 To fight the charges of vehicular homicide the defense needs to show that the driver was not the proximate cause of the passenger or pedestrian’s death.
 Examples include: